HoGentTIN/infra-slides/01-containers.md

 - Installed software:
     - Docker, Docker-compose
     - Portainer
-    - Handige commando's
+    - Useful commands
-- Aliases
+- Bash aliases

 ## Get started!

-- Open de labo-opdracht in een webbrowser (assignment/1-containers.md)
+- Open the lab assignment in a webbrowser (assignment/1-containers.md)
-- Open een tabblad met <http://192.168.56.20:9000> (Portainer)
+- Open a browser tab with <http://192.168.56.20:9000> (Portainer UI)
+- Follow the steps in the assignment!

-# Belangrijke vaardigheden
+# Important competencies

 ## Man-pages